sarahdini-design/ontario-ed-performance-analysis/docs/data-notes.md

 `Not applicable`

-Therefore, analyst-created peer-group averages or medians should not be presented as official CIHI targets.
+The peer-group median used in this project is analyst-created and should not be interpreted as an official CIHI target or benchmark.

 ### Data Quality — Suppressed Values

-Unlike Dataset 1, Dataset 2 contains records where the `90th percentile` value is reported as:
+Unlike Dataset 1, Dataset 2 contains records where the `90th percentile` value is reported as `Suppressed`.

-`Suppressed`

 There are:

 - **17 suppressed corporation-year records**
 - **303 non-suppressed corporation-year records**

-Suppressed values must not be interpreted as zero.

-They will be treated as unavailable values during analysis.
+Suppressed values were not interpreted as zero.
+They were treated as unavailable values in the analysis.

 ### Distribution of Suppressed Records